albin-karlsson/city-pop/README.md

 ## Using the App

+Going back from the page displaying population for any specific country will return the user to the home screen.

 ### Search by City

 #### Instructions

-Input a city in the search box and tap the magnifying glass to search.
+Input a city in the search box and tap the magnifying glass to search for a city and display its population.
 Searches are not case sensitive, but the name will match the returned city exactly.

 #### About

-If there are multiple cities with the same name only the one with the highest population will be returned.
+If there are multiple cities with the same name the one with the highest population will be displayed.

 ### Search by Country

 #### Instructions

-Input a country in the search box and tap the magnifying glass to search.
+Input a country in the search box and tap the magnifying glass to search for a country and display different city options for that country.

 #### About

-Searches ae not case sensitive.
+Searches are not case sensitive.

-If no country was found an alert will show, asking the user if they meant to put in a city instead.
+If no country was found an alert will show, asking the user if they meant to put in a city instead, and provide a button to go the the Search by City screen.

-There might be data available for more cities than the ones that show up in the search results.
-If the user has scrolled some length down the list of results, an alert will show, asking the user to put in the city directly if they cannot find it in the list.
+There might be data available for more cities than the ones that show up in the list of search results.
+If the user has scrolled some length down the list of results, an alert will pop up, asking the user to put in the city directly if they cannot find it in the list.